fedemelo/cupihorarios/README.md

    Windows:

    The scripts are not compatible with Windows.
-To restore the database in a Windows machine, the commands on the script must be run manually in the `db` directory.
+Instead of running a script, commands on the script must be run manually in the `db` directory.

    For example, to restore a database backup, run the following commands: